thereisnspoon/BlastAPI/Houston - Testnet/node_setup/Shiden/instructions.md

 screen -d
 ```

-- It is now safe to remove the setup files
+- After the node is setup remove the setup files
 ```
 rm -rf ~/setup
 ```